nadav-kal/yammie-api/README.md

 ## How to use

 1. Clone this repository to your computer.
-2. Download and install MongoDB.
+2. Download and install MongoDB from [here](https://www.mongodb.com/docs/manual/installation/)).
 3. Run ```npm install```
 4. run ``` node app.js```